sagecodes/cnn-pytorch-starter/README.md

 Inspiration for building this came while I was doing Udacity's [Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101) and working on the Dog Breed classification project.
 You can find their prompt [here](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/project-dog-classification).
-This goes beyond the scope they covered but I want to thank them for such great intro to Pytorch.
+This goes beyond the scope they covered but I want to thank them for a great intro to Pytorch.

 And of course the offcial [Pyorch](https://pytorch.org/) docs were handy.
 Specifically the docs on [creating a custom data loader](https://pytorch.org/tutorials/beginner/data_loading_tutorial.html), and running a model on [flask](https://pytorch.org/tutorials/intermediate/flask_rest_api_tutorial.html)